Optimizing Fuel-Constrained UAV-UGV Routes for Large Scale Coverage: Bilevel Planning in Heterogeneous Multi-Agent Systems: INTRODUCTION

-The novelty of our work lies in the development of a robust bi-level optimization framework that uses minimum set cover algorithm and a task allocation technique to solve UAV-UGV cooperative routing in two echelon fashion.
-We have validated our proposed methodology with a hardware flight testing in lab scale experimental setup.
+In this paper, we introduce a bi-level optimization frame- work for solving the fuel-constrained UAV-UGV cooperative routing problem that optimizes the operational time and fuel consumption of both vehicles.
+Our proposed framework leverages a minimum set cover algorithm and task allocation method, enhancing the efficiency of the cooperative multi-agent system and addressing fuel and speed constraints.
+To validate our proposed algorithm, we conducted hardware testing on a laboratory testbed that provides practical insights into the real-world application and feasibility of our proposed approach.
 To this end, we present following novel contributions: 1) The overall framework uses bilevel optimization with task allocation technique for mission allocation and constrained programming based routing solvers.
 2) The task allocation technique based on minimum set cover algorithm divides the entire problem into decoupled subproblems which radically simplifies the overall problem.
 3) A constraint programming-based formulation for vehicle routing problem with time windows, dropped visits, and fuel constraints enables quick solutions of each subproblem.
 4) Hardware validation of our work demonstrates the practical feasibility and real-world applicability of our proposed algorithms and methods.